-- 14. Relationship with other articles.
+- E. In the event all or a portion of a basement or other floor area is clearly and definitely set aside and restricted to dead storage, the housing of structural mechanical equipment such as furnaces and the like and not involving human occupancy, such area shall be excluded from floor area computations requiring parking to be provided, but such areas shall not be converted to human occupancy or use thereafter without first providing any additional parking which would be required upon recomputation.
+Storage shall not be deemed "dead" if access to the stored materials occurs with a frequency greater than one time per week. - 14.
+Relationship with other articles.
 The requirements of this article shall apply in all districts, except where specifically modified by a conflicting provision in a particular district.
-No provision in this article shall be construed to permit a use prohibited or separately regulated in a residential district. - 15.
-Additional powers of the approving body.
-On a case-by-case basis, whenever it shall determine that the provisions of this section are unduly stringent under all of the circumstances of a particular case and that another or different calculation of required spaces will result in sufficient parking spaces being provided to accommodate the numbers of users and their invitees at all but infrequent and rare peak load times.
-Factors to be considered by the approving body in such cases shall include: - A. The ability and willingness of the persons required to provide the spaces to effectively limit the numbers of spaces which will be utilized by the workers and other invitees to a maximum number or to close floor areas to uses which would create a need for parking facilities. - B. The ability and willingness of the persons required to provide a lesser number of spaces to submit to periodic review and modification by the approving body in the event the reduced numbers of spaces prove to be inadequate in the future. - C. The spirit, purpose, and intent of this ordinance, including the avoidance of undue hardship or difficulties on the part of anyone resulting in no significant benefits to others, and the intent that parking requirements be reasonable as defined by the courts. - D. The criteria set forth in article 6 for the granting of special use approvals. - 16.
-R1 district modification.
-In the R1 district, a driveway from the street to the front property line shall be a minimum of 22 feet wide.
-From the front property line to the entrance to a two-or more car garage, a driveway or aisleway shall be provided at least 18 feet wide.
-Where only a one-car garage is provided, a driveway or aisleway at least 15 feet wide shall be provided from the front property line to the garage entrance, but two off-street parking spaces conforming to the other specifications of this article must nonetheless be provided. - 17.
-R-2 district modification.
-In the R2 district, a driveway from a public street to the property
+No provision in this article shall be construed to permit a use prohibited or separately regulated in a residential district.

+- 15. Additional powers of the approving body.
+On a case-by-case basis, the City may determine that the requirements of this section are unduly stringent and that an alternative calculation or determination would result in sufficient parking spaces being provided under almost all conditions.
+Factors to be considered by the City in such cases shall include: - А The ability and willingness of the persons required to provide the spaces to effectively limit the numbers of spaces which will be utilized by the workers and other invitees to a maximum number or to close floor areas to uses which would create a need for parking facilities. - B. The ability and willingness of the persons required to provide a lesser number of spaces to submit to periodic review and modification by the approving body in the event the reduced numbers of spaces prove to be inadequate in the future. - C. The spirit, purpose, and intent of this ordinance, including the avoidance of undue hardship or difficulties on the part of anyone resulting in no significant benefits to others, and the intent that parking requirements be reasonable as defined by the courts.